ibm-cloud-docs/schematics/private-endpoint.md

 |US|`https://private-us.schematics.cloud.ibm.com`|Workspaces that are created with this endpoint and all associated data are stored in the US. |
 |Europe|`https://private-eu.schematics.cloud.ibm.com`|Workspaces that are created with this endpoint and all associated data are stored in Europe. |

-## Step 1: Enable VRF and service endpoints for your account
+## Enable VRF and service endpoints for your account
 {: #private-network-prereqs}

 Enable your {{site.data.keyword.cloud_notm}} account to work with private service endpoints.